Here's A Transcript Of Trump Saying He Signed The Spending Bill He Threatened Not To Sign

 Thank you all very much.
 I appreciate it.
 Thank you.

-QUESTION: Mr. President, was the veto threat (inaudible)?
+QUESTION: Mr. President, was the veto threat [inaudible]?

-TRUMP: (OFF-MIKE) about 20 minutes after you look at it, OK?
+TRUMP: [OFF-MIKE] about 20 minutes after you look at it, OK?
 We're going to figure it out and you're going to figure that out.

 QUESTION: How concerned are you about the impact of the tariffs on the stock market, and...